mlrun/mlrun/docs/projects/use-project.md

 The first parameter in those three methods is the function name (in the project), or it can be a function object if we want to use functions we imported/created ad hoc, example:

-    # import a serving function from the marketplace and deploy a tarined model over it
+    # import a serving function from the marketplace and deploy a trained model over it
     serving = import_function("hub://v2_model_server", new_name="serving")
     deploy = deploy_function(
         serving,